abarber7/2024-EveryVoter-A-Team/README.md

 EveryVoter supports multiple voting methods to accommodate different voter preferences and accessibility needs:
 - **Touch-Based Voting**: Users can cast their votes using touch input.
 - **Voice-Based Voting**: Voice commands allow users to vote hands-free.
-- **Text-Based Voting**: Voters can also use text input to cast their votes.

 ## Vision-impaired Accessibility Support & Built-In Chat
 To bring everyone along, EveryVoter integrates LangChain and language models (LLMs) to: